Orange-OpenSource/java-buildpack/docs/container-jonas.md

 ## Limitations

 - EAR apps are only detected/supported if they have a '.war' suffix.
 Suspecting this to be linked with CC models.
-- WAR applications are accessible through the "app" contextRoot.
+- WAR applications are accessible through the "app" contextRoot, ideally they should be accessible at the ROOT level
 - DataSources are not yet generated for services bound in CF
+- The droplet is still too large: 198Mb.
+This slows down the staging process (around 4ms vs 10-30s for plain tomcat).
+  More triming of unused Jonas binaries would be useful.
+See [server profiles]:http://www.slideshare.net/sauthieg/jonas-51-application-server-profiles and additional [slides]:http://ow2.org/xwiki/bin/download/Events/OW2+Day+Berlin/JOnAS-Berlin16may-8.pdf
 - Failed application start is not reliably detected: Tomcat support jar is not yet added in the tomcat lifecyle
-- The list of activated jonas can not yet be configured through th
+- The list of activated jonas services can not yet be configured through the jonas.yml config files.
+This could be leveraged to control the triming of unnecessary jonas binaires.
 - Jonas embeds some classes in its classpath that may conflict with application embedded jars: spring, cxf, javax.validation, see suggested classloader filtering below as a workaround

 ## Technical debt and next refactorings

+- lack integration tests supported by upcoming java-buildpack support
 - too many operations are performed in the start command, altough jonas jasmine deployme command is'nt helping much with buildpack requirements (dynamic port resolution + dynamic datasource generation)
 - the start cmd generation in jonas.rb could benefit from ERB templating.
 - lack unit tests on topology.xml